gurmeetsaran/sqltesting/docs/linting.md

 1. Set up the pre-commit hooks as described above
 2. Configure your IDE to use Ruff for linting and formatting
+3. Configure your IDE to use Mypy for type checking
-3. Run pre-commit hooks locally before pushing changes
+4. Run pre-commit hooks locally before pushing changes

-This ensures that your code always meets the project's formatting and linting standards before it's committed or pushed to the repository.
+This ensures that your code always meets the project's formatting, linting, and type safety standards before it's committed or pushed to the repository.